Meet Sarah Bailey, winner of inaugural The Floating Circle Prize for Best Work by a Student at the RWA 167 Open…

 This year’s RWA 167 Annual Open Exhibition included the first ever The Floating Circle Prize for Best Work by a Student, sponsored by the Friends of the RWA.

-The selectors were the outgoing RWA President Stewart Geddes and the Vice President Ros Ford, who after much serious consideration chose the striking portrait Sophie, by the young Devon-based artist is Sarah Bailey.
+The selectors were the outgoing RWA President Stewart Geddes and the Vice President Ros Ford, who after much serious consideration chose the striking portrait Sophie, by the young Devon-based artist Sarah Bailey.

 Here’s our Q&A with Sarah…